-• If the network has an augmenting path, then none of the edge of this path is at full capacity and we can add some flow on this path.
+• If the network has an augmenting path, then none of the edges of this path is at full capacity and we can add some flow on this path.
 This gives us a greedy algorithm: Find an augmenting path, push as much flow as possible on this path, then try again.
 This is known as the Ford-Fulkerson algorithm.

+'''

-''' def max_flow(s, t, G):
+1 def max_flow(s, t, G):

-while there is an augmenting path:
+2 while there is an augmenting path:

-visited = set()
+3 visited = set()

-path = find_augmenting_path(s, t, G, visited):
+4 path = find_augmenting_path(s, t, G, visited):

-flow = update(G, flow, path)
+5 flow = update(G, flow, path)

-return flow # no augmenting path anymore '''
+6 return flow # no augmenting path anymore

+'''